barbagroup/PetIBM/examples/decoupledibpm/oscillatingcylinder2dRe100_GPU/README.md

 python scripts/plotDragCoefficient.py
 ```

-The plot is saved in the subfolder `figures` of the simulation directory.
+The plot is saved in the sub-folder `figures` of the simulation directory.

 Compute the vorticity field at saved time steps: